Jai Mummy Di

-Jai Mummy Di is a 2020 Indian Hindi-language romantic comedy film directed by debutant Navjot Gulati starring Sunny Singh and Sonnalli Seygall.
+Jai Mummy Di is a 2020 Indian Hindi-language romantic comedy film written and directed by debutant Navjot Gulati starring Sunny Singh and Sonnalli Seygall.
 The film also features actors Supriya Pathak and Poonam Dhillon.
 It was produced by Luv Films and distributed by T-Series.
 The film tells the story of conflicting dynamics between mothers of protagonists and how that is affecting them and other members of both the families.
 The film was theatrically released in India on 17 January 2020.

 The film brings Singh and Seygall back together on-screen after Pyaar Ka Punchnama 2.

 Plot

-Lovestruck couple decides to take their relationship to the next level and get married.
-However, they hit a bumpy road when they learn that their mothers do not like each other.
+Lovestruck rivals Puneet Khanna and Saanjh Bhalla decide to take their relationship to the next level and get married.
+However, they hit a bumpy road when they learn that their mothers are sworn foes.